• FAQ's – Binders and Albums

 Q: What’s the safest binder for preserving family photos?
 For long-term safety, Archival Methods makes archival-grade binders designed to protect photos and documents from harmful acids, lignin, and environmental pollutants.

-• Acid-free, lignin-free, buffered, and pass the Photographic Activity Test (PAT), which means they’re safe for photographic prints and ephemera.
+• Our binders are acid-free, lignin-free, buffered, and pass the Photographic Activity Test (PAT), which means they’re safe for photographic prints and ephemera.

 Best Archival Methods options for photo preservation:

-• Collector Grade 3- Ring Binder Slip Case Set – A top choice.
-It combines an archival-safe binder with a black slip case that helps block light, dust, and pests.
-Two ring sizes, 1.5 ‘’ and 2.5’’ D-rings, hold (prints, documents, or memorabilia) securely, and the slip case adds an extra layer of protection.
+• Collector Grade 3- Ring Binder with Slipcase is a top choice.
+It combines an archival-safe binder with a black slipcase that helps block light, dust, and pests.
+Two ring sizes, 1.5'' and 2.5'' D-rings, hold (prints, documents, or memorabilia) securely, and the slipcase adds an extra layer of protection.

-• Collector Grade Narrow Binder – A slightly smaller binder option (narrower format) that’s excellent for photo pages up to ~8×11.75’’ — great for 4x6 and smaller family photographs.
+• Collector Grade Narrow Binder – A slightly smaller binder option (narrower format) that’s excellent for photo pages up to 8-1/2 W × 11-3/4 H — great for 4 x 6 and smaller family photographs.

-• 11 x 17 Collector Grade Binder & Slipcase – A larger format binder with slip case for bigger prints, documents, or oversized family memorabilia.
+• 11 x 17 Collector Grade Binder and Slipcase – A larger format horizontal binder with slipcase for bigger prints, documents, or oversized family memorabilia.

-• Archival Methods Binder Boxes – Combines binder functionality with box-style protection, ideal if you want binder pages plus extra dust/light protection from the built-in box.
+• Archival Methods Binder Boxes – Combines binder functionality with box-style protection, excellent protection from dust and light.

 Tip: These binders work with 3-Ring Binder Pages (sold separately) so each print stays protected and supported inside the binder.

 Q:Do you have archival binders that won’t off-gas or damage documents?
-Yes — Archival Methods binders are specifically made to avoid harmful off-gassing and long-term degradation: they use archival board with low sulfur adhesives, buffered construction, and PAT-passed paper linings to protect the contents.
+Yes — all Archival Methods binders are specifically made to avoid harmful off-gassing and long-term degradation: they use archival board with low sulfur adhesives, durable construction, PAT-passed materials, and buffered paper linings to protect the contents.

-• Slipcases on binders help keep out dust and environmental pollutants.
+• Binders with Slipcases and Binder Boxes help keep out dust and environmental pollutants.

-• Archival Methods binders are ideal for photos, documents, ephemera, slides, and certificates because they are engineered for long-term preservation.
+• Archival Methods binders are ideal for photos, documents, ephemera, slides, and certificates because they are designed and constructed for long-term preservation.

-• So yes — if you’re concerned about off-gassing or damage, choose one of their archival binders and pair it with acid-free binder pages and inserts
+• If you’re concerned about off-gassing or damage, choose one of our high-quality archival binders and pair it with acid-free binder pages and inserts.

 Q:How do I organize my genealogy records in a long-lasting binder system?
 Here’s how to set up a durable, archival binder system using Archival Methods products: